-These courses are to include no less than four LDT1, three LDT2, one LDT3 and one LDTA1 workshop.
+These courses are to include no less than four LDT1, three LDT2, one LDT3, and one LDTA1 workshop.
 In addition, you must be a participant in at least one Heart Centered Therapy 1 (HCT1) workshop.

 Certification status will be reviewed annually.
 You must assist at least one time per year and receive satisfactory scores to maintain your certification.

-***Successful assistance is determined from assisting the entire workshop and scoring 4.5 or better from the Participant evaluations and 4.0 or better from the Instructor and Facilitator evaluations.
+***Successful assistance is determined by assisting the entire workshop and scoring 4.5 or better from the Participant evaluations and 4.0 or better from the Instructor and Facilitator evaluations.
 Scores given are 1 - 5, 5 being excellent.